 There is some evidence from a few small studies that the western diet has changed significantly in the last 20 years and there are certain vitamin and mineral deficiencies likely to be found in a typical American diet.

+Many men and women with hair loss are looking for better nutrition among other hair loss solutions.
 There are nutrients and herbs that have the potential to affect hair growth in a positive or negative way.

-There are three basic ways that nutritional diet vitamin supplements and amino acid supplements may act influence the hair follicles.
+There are three basic ways that nutritional diet vitamin supplements and amino acid supplements may act to influence the hair follicles.
 The mineral-rich and vitamin supplements may act directly on hair stimulating or inhibiting growth activity or they may act indirectly through other intermediaries.
 For example, a vitamin supplement or herb may influence the production of a hormone to which hair follicles are sensitive.
 This change in hormone activity, in turn, may change the activity of the hair follicles.

 Some minerals and vitamins can influence the activity levels of another vitamin and minerals.
-For example, intake of lysine, vitamin B12 and vitamin C help in absorption of other factors like iron.
+For example, intake of lysine, vitamin B12 and vitamin C help in the absorption of other factors like iron.
 It is worth bearing in mind that the complexity of the body means there are many potential interactions for even the simplest nutrient.

 Since Vitamin C, helps the absorption of other factors, it is of some significance.
 Others are of secondary importance to hair growth like vitamin E. Vitamin E is necessary to provide good blood circulation to the scalp by increasing the uptake of oxygen.
 Not fundamentally required in a hair growth supplement, vitamin E is often present largely because people expect to see it in the ingredients - and the customer is always right!

-Other common ingredients like the amino acids - L-Cysteine and L-methioine are of questionable value.
+Other common ingredients like the amino acids - L-Cysteine and L-methionine are of questionable value.
 Although they are fundamentally required for good hair growth, even a rather unhealthy diet should provide enough of these amino acids and supplementation is rarely required.

 The supplement industry is worth several billion dollars a year and it is still growing rapidly.
 Vitamin supplements, mineral supplements and herbal supplements available on net come in all shapes and forms, many of which are specifically advertised to promote healthy hair growth.